-Program Year 3 Action Plan Lead-based Paint response:
+Program Year 5 Action Plan Lead-based Paint response:

 1. The City will continue to test homes constructed before 1978 for lead-based paint in compliance with HUD's lead based abatement requirments at the time households seek assistance from the City.
 The Housing Authority of the County of Clark has performed lead-based paint testing of their units and all family units are lead-safe.
 The City will provide participating owners with financial assistance to identify and abate lead based paint hazards, and will continue to provide educational materials to residents on the dangers of lead-based paint.
+The City is providing all testing & abatement data it has received to the Clark County Health District (CCHD).
+The CCHD is maintaining a database all abated and interim contraols taken.